2026 Contest Officials FAQ

 Must be physically present at the contest venue

-What are the additional requirements for Judges?
+What are the additional requirements for judges?

 To be a chief judge, voting judge, or tiebreaking judge at a Toastmasters speech contest, you must meet all eligibility requirements identified below.